European shares slip as commodity stocks extend losses

 Miners such as Glencore and BHP Billiton

-fell for the second straight day in the aftermath of data from
+fell for the second session in a row in the aftermath of data

 consumer of metals was at its slowest since the global financial